 Fiat Chrysler Automobiles (FCA) is poised for a European market relaunch that will see the Italian brand abandon its mass market positioning and Jeep exploiting the booming market for SUVs of all sizes.

-The first fruits of Fiat’s new brand positioning was the Read our full review on the 500X compact SUV, accompanied by its Jeep sister car, the The quirky Renegade.
+The first fruits of Fiat’s new brand positioning was the Fiat 500X compact SUV, accompanied by its Jeep sister car, the Renegade.
 Autocar can also reveal that the two brands are working on a pair of larger SUV models based on the same high-end platform.

 At the recent Geneva motor show, FCA boss Sergio Marchionne said Fiat would no longer attempt to be a “mass-market brand” and would not attempt to offer a “full range” of models.
 He added that Fiat would “focus on what it does best”.